Quickly exit this site by pressing the Escape key Leave this site

 3.16.3 The employee will be asked to attend a disciplinary meeting/hearing where they will have the right to be accompanied by a workplace colleague, an accredited official of a trade union or a representative of UNISON if they are a member.

 3.16.4 Whenever practicable reasonable notice of the meeting/hearing will be given.
-For a disciplinary meeting, five working days' notice should be given.
+For a disciplinary meeting, 5 working days' notice should be given.
 For a disciplinary hearing, 15 working days' notice should be given.
-If the accompanying workplace colleague or union representative is not available at the time chosen for the meeting and the employee gives an alternative date that is reasonable and within five working days of the original date, then the meeting must be postponed and re-arranged to that date.
+If the accompanying workplace colleague or union representative is not available at the time chosen for the meeting and the employee gives an alternative date that is reasonable and within 5 working days of the original date, then the meeting must be postponed and re-arranged to that date.

 3.16.5 Notification of the meeting/hearing will be given in writing.
 The notice will include: